mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_methodology.md

   # Unit 2 / Network / Methodology
 Networks are everywhere.
 Once you start, it's hard to stop seeing them.
 The internet is a network, Facebook is a network, [Kevin Bacon is the central node](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) in the Hollywood network.

-As we saw in Unit 1, computers are great at *computing*, but humans are still required for intepretation.
+As we saw in Unit 1, computers are great at *computing*, but humans are still required for interpretation.

 ## Defining methods